The 2026 Ryanair Mares' Novices' Hurdle: stats and trends

 Paddy Mullins trained Dawn Run and his son Willie Mullins has won five of the seven renewals of this race so far with Limini (2016), Let’s Dance (2017), Laurina (2018), Eglantine Du Seuil (2019) and Concertista (2020).
 He saddled the 1-2-4-5 on the last occasion and he had the 1-2 in 2019.

-Noel Fehily was aboard the surprise winner Eglantine Du Seuil and made it a famous 'double' last year as his racing syndicate colours were carried to glory nu Love Envoi.
+Noel Fehily was aboard the surprise winner Eglantine Du Seuil and made it a famous 'double' when his racing syndicate colours were carried to glory by Love Envoi.
 Johnny Burke was the rider on board.

 Gavin Sheehan gave You Wear It Well a fine front-running ride to take the spoils.
 Despite having a strong book of form to her name – including a second in the Challow Hurdle and a victory in the Grade Two Jayne Seymour last time out – she was sent off an easy to back 16-1, with 5-4 favourite Luccia was the only horse punters wanted to be on.